Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Introduction

 (ii).
 In comparison to ZOO algorithms for LQR, e.g., \cite{Fazel18,malik2020derivative,Mohammadi20}, our problem has a structural constraint on the desired control gain, thus the cost function is not gradient dominated.

 (iii) Existing BCD algorithms in \cite{canutescu2003cyclic,nesterov2012efficiency,richtarik2014iteration,wright2015coordinate,peng2016coordinate,xu2017globally} always require global smoothness of the objective function.
 When only zeroth-order information is available, existing BCD algorithms require convexity of either the objective function \cite{cai2021zeroth} or the feasible domain \cite{yu2019zeroth}.
 In contrast, we propose a zeroth-order BCD algorithm for a stochastic non-convex optimization with a locally smooth objective and a possibly non-convex feasible set.
-A clustering strategy and a cluster-wise update scheme are proposed as well, which further significantly improve the algorithm convergence rate.
+A clustering strategy and a cluster-wise update scheme are proposed as well, which further improve the convergence rate.

-(iv) \HB{The distributed LQR problem is complicated and challenging because both the objective function and the feasible set are non-convex, and the number of locally optimal solutions grow exponentially in system dimension \cite{Feng19,Bu19to}.
+(iv) The distributed LQR problem is challenging because both the objective function and the feasible set are non-convex, and the number of locally optimal solutions grow exponentially in system dimension \cite{Feng19,Bu19to}.
 Existing results for distributed LQR include model-based centralized approaches \cite{Borrelli08,Bu19}, model-free centralized approaches \cite{Furieri20,Jing21}, and model-free distributed approaches \cite{Li19,Jingtcns}.
 All of them focus on finding a sub-optimal distributed controller for an approximate problem or converging to a stationary point of the optimization via policy gradient.
-Therefore, the obtained solutions may be a sub-optimal solution to the distributed LQR problem.
-Our algorithm is a derivative-free distributed policy gradient algorithm, which also seeks a stationary point of the problem and yields a sub-optimal solution. }
+Our algorithm is a derivative-free distributed policy gradient algorithm, which also seeks a stationary point of the problem and yields a sub-optimal solution.
+In \cite{alonso2022data,talebi2021distributed,yu2023online}, model-free algorithms have also been proposed to seek structured controllers.
+However, some restrictive assumptions have been made, such as decoupled objective functions \cite{alonso2022data}, homogeneous dynamics, identical structures for the cost function and the distributed controller\cite{talebi2021distributed}, and absence of a structured cost function \cite{yu2023online}, making them inapplicable to the problem studied in this paper.